lau/calecto/README.md

     weather_struct_to_be_saved = %Weather{nice_datetime: parsed_datetime}
 ```

-A Calecto.DateTimeUTC type supports the ContainsDateTime protocol which means
-that is can be used with Calendar.DateTime functions.
+The `Calendar.DateTime` struct returned from the database can be used with
-We can for instance use the functions in Calendar to shift this UTC
+`Calendar.DateTime` functions.
+We could for instance use the functions in
-datetime to another time zone:
+Calendar to shift this UTC datetime to another time zone:

 ```elixir
     iex> example_loaded_from_db |> Calendar.DateTime.shift_zone!("Europe/Copenhagen")